hengyiliu/npmsreg/README.md

 ### Prerequisite
 For Mac and Windows, please install the following developer tools (they are all cross platform and work in Mac, Windows or Linux).
-- .NET Core SDK 3.1 https://dotnet.microsoft.com/download/dotnet-core/3.1 (Build apps - SDK, choose your platform)
+- .NET SDK 5.0 https://dotnet.microsoft.com/download/dotnet/5.0 (in column "Build apps - SDK", choose your platform)
 - Visual Studio Code https://code.visualstudio.com/, a light weight editor/debugger/IDE for any programming languages, especially good for TypeScript/C#.
 - C# extension for VS Code. https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp
 - Debugger for Chrome extension for VS code. https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome
 - SQLite for database. https://www.sqlite.org/
-- Node.js (https://nodejs.org/en/ v10 LTS)
+- Node.js (https://nodejs.org/en/ v14 LTS)
 - npm (installed with node.js.
-Update to the latest, v6.9.0+)
+Update to the latest, v6.14.0+)

 If you are familiar with Visual Studio in Windows, you can also use Visual Studio 2019 (https://visualstudio.microsoft.com/downloads/ Free version for Windows and Mac) and SQL Server Express LocalDB.